5 Simple Steps to Building a Business Website

 You’re now ready to design and build your website.
 As mentioned, make it clean and organized.
 Make it compelling or engaging but make it simple.
 Here are some other important things you need to do:

 - Keep it minimal – as mentioned keep it simple.
 No need to go overboard with designs and colors.
-The most colors you’ll probably need is five unless you’re selling art or candy.
+The most colors you’ll probably need are five unless you’re selling art or candy.

 - Fast Loading – again, going with simplicity, keep from using too many web elements to speed up loading times.
 Attention spans have deteriorated since the last millennium and people will skip your website if it takes too long to load.